tomdyson/wagtail-netlify/README.md

 ## Optional admin view

 Netlify can send a webhook after a successful deployment.
 This app provides an endpoint for that webhook and an admin view of completed deployments.
-To enable this view, update your project's `urls.py`:
+To enable this view, add 'wagtail.contrib.modeladmin' to your `INSTALLED_APPS` and update your project's `urls.py`:

 ```python
 from wagtailnetlify import views as netlify_views